 Location: Cheltenham, Gloucestershire

-BADHAM PHARMACY ACHIEVE INVESTORS IN PEOPLE SILVER AWARD AWARD IS A CREDIT TO FORMER MANAGING DIRECTOR JEAN
+BADHAM PHARMACY ACHIEVE INVESTORS IN PEOPLE SILVER AWARD IS A CREDIT TO FORMER MANAGING DIRECTOR JEAN

-Gloucestershire based Badham Pharmacy, an independent family run chain of pharmacies have been accredited Investors in People (IiIP) Silver standard, demonstrating their continued commitment to realising the potential of their people.
+Gloucestershire based Badham Pharmacy, an independent family run chain of pharmacies have been accredited Investors in People (IiP) Silver standard, demonstrating their continued commitment to realising the potential of their people.

 Founded in 1940 by Richard G. Badham, the company celebrated its 75th anniversary in October 2015.
 Badham Pharmacy now employs over 120 people across sixteen pharmacies in Gloucestershire and Bristol.
-It was first recognised by Investors in People in 1999 when Mrs Jean Badham, the then managing director led the first assessment.
+It was first recognised by Investors in People in 1999 when Mrs Jean Badham, the then managing director, led the first assessment.
 The company has been successfully assessed every three years since, and in 2014 achieved Bronze standard as well as a Health and Wellbeing Good Practice Award.

 Investors in People is the UK's leading accreditation for business improvement through people management, and provides a wealth of resources for businesses to innovate, improve and grow, with a focus on good people making great business.